 Eyja Guldsmeden Hotel

-A warm haven to retreat to after cold-weather exploration, rooms at the Eyja Guldsmeden Hotel are both stylish and snug, with four-poster beds and natural sheepskin and cowhide strewn throughout.
-There's an earthy vibe to the simple color scheme, and an emphasis on sustainability, from local and organic produce at the restaurant to eco-friendly toiletries.
-There are killer views of Esja Mountain from half the rooms, too.
+A cozy haven to retreat to after exploring Iceland's capital, rooms at the Eyja Guldsmeden Hotel are both stylish and snug, with four-poster beds and natural sheepskin and cowhides strewn throughout.
+The simple color scheme has an earthy vibe and an emphasis on sustainability, from local and organic produce at the restaurant to eco-friendly toiletries.
+Some rooms have killer views of Esja Mountain and the water, too.

-While the hotel's location near the eastern end of the Laugavegur shopping street is a 20-minute walk from many of the main attractions, you can rent a bicycle in the lobby.
+The hotel's location near the eastern end of Laugavegur shopping street is a 20-minute walk from many of the main attractions, and you can also rent a bicycle in the lobby to reach downtown more quickly.
 There's an excellent breakfast buffet, plus numerous restaurants within a 10-minute walk.

-If you're looking for a hotel in a quiet residential location within a few minutes walk of Reykjavik's top attractions, look no further than Hotel Hilda.
-A revamped traditional guesthouse, it's surrounded by numerous restaurants and cafes, while the harbor, Reykjavik Art Museum, and Saga Museum are all less than 10 minutes away on foot.
-The 15 rooms are spread over four floors, and each one is individually styled and brightened up with local artwork and photographs.
+If you're looking for a hotel in a quiet residential location within a few minutes' walk of Reykjavík's top attractions, look no further than Hotel Hilda.
+A revamped traditional guesthouse, it's surrounded by numerous restaurants and cafés, while the harbor, Reykjavík Art Museum, and Saga Museum are all less than 10 minutes away on foot.

+This former family home and guesthouse has retained its historic charm with vintage furniture and original building details like the main entrance door with its sun-themed window.
+The 15 or so rooms are spread over four floors, and each is brightened up with local artworks and photographs.
 If you're traveling solo, the compact single is a good bet.
-Breakfast is an excellent spread of local breads and cold cuts, and service is warm and personalized.
+Breakfast is an excellent spread of local bread and cold cuts, and the service is warm and personalized.